tkurtbond/tkurtbond.github.io/posts/2008/10/06/4e-dnd-admits-what-game-its-always-been.rst

 I heard a lot of folks extolling the virtues of the one-book RC D&D, so I searched around a found a reasonably priced copy.
 Well worth the money.
-This is without a doubt the most complete-in-one-book version of D&D, at least until the retro-clones.
+This is without a doubt the most complete-in-one-book version of D&D, at least until the `retro-clones`_.

+.. _retro-clones: link://slug/rpg-vocabulary#retro-clone

 Advanced D&D, 2E
 ================